Edward Wood, 1st Earl of Halifax: Assessments

 Halifax could not pronounce his "r"s.
-He had professional charm and the natural authority of an aristocrat, the latter aided by his immense height.
-He stood 1.96 m.
+He had professional charm and the natural authority of an aristocrat, the latter aided by his immense height, as he stood 1.96 m.
 Harold Begbie described Halifax as "the highest kind of Englishman now in politics" whose "life and doctrine were in complete harmony with a very lofty moral principle, but who has no harsh judgement for men who err and go astray."
-Harold Macmillan said that Halifax possessed a "sweet and Christian nature."
+Harold Macmillan said that Halifax possessed a "sweet and Christian nature".
 Rab Butler called him "this strange and imposing figure—half unworldly saint, half cunning politician."

 In 1968, the official records were released of Halifax's years as Foreign Secretary (the "fifty-year rule" was replaced by the "thirty-year rule").
 Conservative historian Maurice Cowling argued that Halifax's stance of increasing resistance to Hitler, especially the Polish guarantee in the spring of 1939, was motivated not so much by considerations of strategy but by a need to keep ahead of a sea-change in British domestic opinion.
 He wrote in 1975: "To history, until yesterday, Halifax was the arch-appeaser.
 This, it is now recognised, was a mistake.
 His role, however, was complicated.
 In these pages he is not the man who stopped the rot, but the embodiment of Conservative wisdom who decided that Hitler must be obstructed because Labour could not otherwise be resisted."

 David Dutton argues that Halifax, like Chamberlain, was slow to appreciate the sheer evil of Hitler and was overly confident that negotiation could yield results.
 His period as Foreign Secretary was "the pivot of his career and it remains the period upon which his historical reputation ultimately depends"; just as Eden saved his reputation by resigning in time, so Halifax damaged his by being Foreign Secretary in 1938–40.
 "He deserves some credit for abandoning, or at least for decisively modifying, the policy of appeasement".
 His refusal to seize the premiership in May 1940 was "the most significant act of his long career".
 He argues that later that month, far from being a potential Quisling, Halifax based his policies on rational considerations, and that "on rational grounds, there had been much to be said for the Foreign Secretary's line that Britain should at least have investigated what peace terms were on offer."
 However, his "most important role in public life" was, in Dutton's view, as Ambassador to the United States, where he helped to smooth a relationship which was "often more fraught than early interpretations ... tended to suggest".

 Halifax College at the University of York is named after him.
 Lady Irwin College, a women's college in Delhi, was established under the patronage of Dorothy, Lady Irwin, in 1931.